FabioPINO/science-docs/index.md

 Hi, I'm Kamila.
 I'm currently working as a PhD Researcher at Université libre de Bruxelles in the field that connects combustion, fluid dynamics and data science.

-I enjoy inventing my own ways of explaining things and Science Docs is pretty much an aftermath of that.
+Since childhood, I loved science and enjoyed inventing my own ways of explaining and understanding things. **Science Docs** is pretty much an aftermath of that, a site I always wanted to create.
 I believe in the quote of Einstein: *you do not really understand something unless you can explain it to your grandmother*, combined with the recent studies on how the human brain learns most effectively.
 My aim is to implement that level of understanding into the documents I write.
-I am also a practitioner of the *active recall* technique and I strongly encourage you to use it as a tool in your learning.

-Apart from that, my motivation for sharing the knowledge is spreading the Feynman's: *pleasure of finding things out*.
+But of course, if you wish to profit from the materials presented here, you will need to incorporate them in your journey, make it *your way*.
 I have hopes that you will find doing science fascinating, rewarding and inspiring.

+Apart from science I enjoy watercolour sketching, running and living in Belgium.

-If you wish to contact me via mail, feel free to drop me a line at: `kamilazdybal@gmail.com`
+If you wish to contact me via mail, feel free to drop me a line at: `kamilazdybal@gmail.com` (personal mail) or `kamila.zdybal@ulb.be` (university mail).

-> *Life is full of uncertainties, and has to be lived according to our best guesses based on the information available to us.*
->
-> __S.
-Blundell, K. Blundell - Concepts in Thermal Physics__

 <h4><span class="fa fa-twitter"></span><a href="https://twitter.com/kamilazdybal" target="_blank">@kamilazdybal</a></h4>